Soy-Ginger Flank Steak

 How to Cook Flank Steak

-Flank steak is a thin and somewhat chewy cut of meat, so you’ll want to give it a pretty quick broil or sear, and don’t forget about carryover cooking (see below).
-If you want to use skirt steak, or even London broil, that will work, too.
-You can also prepare this steak on a grill, or even use a grill pan and cook it on top of the stove.
+Flank steak is a thin and somewhat chewy cut of meat, so you’ll want to give it a pretty quick broil or sear and don’t forget about carryover cooking (see below).
+If you want to use skirt steak or even London broil, that will work, too.
+You can also prepare this steak on a grill or even use a grill pan and cook it on top of the stove.

 Carryover Cooking for Steak

-So, a simple but good tidbit of kitchen know-how: whenever you finish cooking a piece of meat (steak, chicken, lamb chops, whatever) you will want to let it sit for at least 5 minutes or so before you cut into it.
+So, a simple but good tidbit of kitchen know-how: whenever you finish cooking a piece of meat (steak, chicken, lamb chops, whatever), you will want to let it sit for at least 5 minutes or so before you cut into it.
 For a roast, even longer, 15 to 20 minutes.

 Why wait?
 During the cooking process, the fibers of the meat contract, forcing out the liquid into the spaces between them.
-As the meat sits, the cells relax, reabsorbing the juices, and therefore stay in your steak, instead of running out onto the cutting board and leaving you with a hunk of dry tough meat.
+As the meat sits, the cells relax, reabsorbing the juices, and therefore stay in your steak instead of running out onto the cutting board and leaving you with a hunk of dry, tough meat.

-Also, when it comes to a bigger piece of meat, like a roast, the outside is much hotter than the inside when it comes out of the oven, and letting the meat rest evens out the temperature; the inside of the meat will continue to cook, with the internal temperature rising up to ten degrees — which is why you want to take it out before it’s cooked to the level of doneness you are looking for.
+Also, when it comes to a bigger piece of meat, like a roast, the outside is much hotter than the inside when it comes out of the oven, and let the meat rest evens out the temperature; the inside of the meat will continue to cook, with the internal temperature rising up to ten degrees — which is why you want to take it out before it’s cooked to the level of doneness you are looking for.

 Slicing Flank Steak